-- 9) In your notebook, complete the sentences with the correct form of the words in brackets.
+- 9 Somplete the sentences with the correct form of the words in brackets.
 Add extra words where necessary.
-Use no more than five words. - 1 Ted's behaviour (get) nerves for ages before I eventually told him to stop being so stuck-up. - 2 We (think / split), but we've decided to work on our relationship. - 3 | (feel / place) at this party ever since I got here, so I think I'm going to go home. - 4 Tony's very shy, but he's beginning to (come / shell). - 5 If you want to see this actress in action, she (appear) a play at the Odeon theatre next week. - 6 At the moment, (consider / her / be) my best friend. - 7 At this very moment in time, I (depend) you, so please don't let me down.
+Use no more than four words. - 1 Ted's behaviour (get) my nerves for ages before I eventually told him to stop being so stuck-up. - 2 We (think / split) up, but we've decided to work on our relationship. - 3 If you want to see this actress in action, she (appear) a play at the Odeon theatre next week. - 4 At the moment, I (consider / her / be) my best friend. - 5 At this very moment in time, I (depend) you, so please don't let me down.